mvcds/my-library/carreer/development/programming/data-structure/Monad.md

 Monads are generic datatypes respecting a certain [[interface]] that encodes a given degree of “expressive power” of this datatype.
-There are many definitions of this interface, and they are all equivalent.
+There are many definitions of this [[Interface]], and they are all equivalent.
 The crucial aspect of a monad is that it can be:

 * created
 * transformed